haider24/Price-Analysis-and-Prediction-of-houses-in-King-County-USA/README.md

 1. Polynomial Regression
 1. Ridge Regression

-Co-efficient of determination or R^2 score is used for evaluating the models.
+Coefficient of determination or R^2 score is used for evaluating the models.